isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_feb.rst

 The top correlations include the gene pairs (CCNB1, AURKA, 0.68).
-It's an interesting pair since Cyclin B1 is strongly related to oncogenesis and AURKA, another kinase related to cell cycle, is recently getting `some attention <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5122578/>`_.
+It's an interesting pair since Cyclin B1 is strongly related to oncogenesis and AURKA, another kinase related to cell cycle, is recently getting `some attention for new theraputics <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5122578/>`_.
+Looking at the table of correlations, it's safe to say that the correlated pairs make sense in this context.

 An extension to this work would involve producing a distribution of correlations through permuations which would give a good background for comparison.